efigence/redmine_resources_management/README.md

 # Notifications
-This plugin working with  [Redmine Notifications Plugin](https://github.com/efigence/redmine_notifications) to send notifications by smsapi and email.
+This plugin working with  [Redmine Notifications Plugin](https://github.com/efigence/redmine_notifications) to send notifications by sms and email.

 # Requirements